 For those suffering from a serious case of wanderlust, the nomadic lifestyle can sound like the dream.
 Seeing far-flung areas of the world and being immersed for extended periods in a new and exciting culture is the ultimate goal of today’s travel nomad.

 Backpackers have employed this nomadic lifestyle for years.
 Traveling from town to town, country to country, even continent to continent with only what they can carry on their backs.
 In turn, their lives have been enriched by these great adventures.

-Traveling light and traveling cheap can allow for backpackers to stay on the road for extended periods of time.
+Traveling light and traveling cheap allows backpackers to stay on the road for extended periods of time.
 But, even so, the travel budget eventually runs out and backpackers are forced to take a local gig, or return back home for a period of time to build up their savings before going on their next adventure.

 This work, then play, alternating lifestyle creates its own problems.
 When the backpacker is traveling, they are doing everything they can to stretch their budget to stay on the road.
 When they are working, they are doing everything they can to save for their next trip.
 It becomes a life of attrition with splurges for enjoyment appearing rarely and at great cost.
 Not to mention, this sort of lifestyle generally creates significant career disruption, resulting in underemployment and discontent in the workplace.
 And how many backpackers do you know with great retirement plans?

 For those looking to work and travel, allowing the great benefits of a nomadic lifestyle without the drawbacks of the traditional backpacker- introducing the Digital Nomad.